Kristen Stewart Asserts ‘Fluidity’ Is A Factor In Sexuality

 “… That whole certainty about whether you’re straight or gay or whatever.
 You’re not confused if you’re bisexual.
 It’s not confusing at all.
 For me, it’s quite the opposite.”

 The 26-year-old star said sexuality is sometimes difficult to discuss because the issue of sexuality is “gray.”
-Stewart said she is happy that the stigma surrounding sexuality is fading and everyone is able to openly communicate about it.
+Stewart said she is happy that the stigma surrounding sexuality is fading and everyone is able to openly communication about it.

-Stewart said due to being in the spotlight, she feels a sense of responsibility for others when discussing her sexuality, according to The Guardian.
+Stewart said due to being in the spotlight, she feels a sense of responsibility for others when discussing her sexuality, according to the Guardian.
 Kristen said it’s taken some time, but she now realizes the impact that her private life has on others.
 Stewart said this is an opportunity to become selfless and to surrender something that is valuable to her in order to make someone else feel good about themselves.

 Kristen Stewart opens up about coming out: ‘Everyone has their own experience’ https://t.co/KlTjMNbRD1 pic.twitter.com/z0B9we263J